AndrewPupchenko/next-ssr-portfolio/README.md

-Sure!
-Here's the English version of the portfolio description for your GitHub README.md file:

----

 # Portfolio Web Page

 Welcome to my portfolio page!
 Here you will find information about me, my projects, and my skills.